nim-lang/Nim/doc/gc.rst

     is greater than the potential worst case size.

-These procs provide a "best effort" realtime guarantee; in particular the cycle collector is not aware of deadlines yet.
+These procs provide a "best effort" realtime guarantee; in particular the cycle collector is not aware of deadlines.
 Deactivate it to get more predictable realtime behaviour.
-Tests show that a 2ms max pause time will be met in almost all cases on modern CPUs (with the cycle collector disabled).
+Tests show that a 1ms max pause time will be met in almost all cases on modern CPUs (with the cycle collector disabled).